yprakash/defi-dojo/ethernaut/10_ReEntrancy/README.md

 - The vulnerable contract’s Ether balance is reduced to **zero**
 - The attacker's contract balance has increased by the **total funds held**
 ---
+## ✍️ Author

+defi-dojo – A curated collection of real-world smart contract exploit simulations, automated testing, and in-depth technical writeups.

+Created and maintained with ❤️ by [yprakash](mailto:yprakash.518@gmail.com).